SushiBanana/Etch-a-Sketch/README.md

 3. In the `createDiv` function, make sure to assign the squares to a class with `square.classList.add` for changing the color or design.

-4. Creating the grid container was a bit of a hassle, sometimes all the squares would fit into the `gridContainer` perfectly on my laptop and then when I tried it on the monitor it would overflow.
-I noticed changing the height and width of my gridContainer from vw to rem solved this problem.
+4. Creating the `gridContainer` was a bit of a hassle, sometimes all the squares would fit into the `gridContainer` perfectly on my laptop and then when I tried it on the monitor it would overflow.
+I noticed changing the height and width of my `gridContainer` from `vw` to `rem` solved this problem.

 5. Make sure to revise on bubbling, propogation and capturing which was previously mentioned on Odin's website as this knowledge was needed for this project.